Veli Pasha Mosque (Ioannina)

-The Veli Pasha Mosque (Τζαμί του Βελή Πασά, from Veli Paşa Camii) is an Ottoman building located in the Greek town of Ioannina, in the northwest region of Epirus.
-The mosque was renovated at the turn of the 19th century by Veli Pasha of Ioannina and formed a complex consisting in particular of a madrasa and kitchens.
-Today it is no longer open for worship.
+The Veli Pasha Mosque (Τζαμί του Βελή Πασά, Xhamia e Veli Pashës, from Veli Paşa Camii) is a former mosque located in the town of Ioannina, in the Epirus region of northwest Greece.
+Built in the 17th century during the Ottoman era, the former mosque was renovated at the turn of the 19th century by Albanian Veli Pasha of Ioannina and formed a complex that comprised a madrasa and kitchens.
+The former mosque was abandoned in the 1910s, after the First Balkan War.
+It is one of the four surviving mosques of Ioannina.

 History

 View of the mosque from the southeast, madrassa in the background.

-A first small mosque for daily prayer (masjid) was erected on the site of a Byzantine church dedicated to Saint Stephen, to the south-west of the hill of Litharitsia, about 500 meters from the Ioannina Castle.
+A first small mosque for daily prayer (masjid) was erected on the site of a Byzantine church dedicated to Saint Stephen, to the south-west of the hill of Litharitsia, c.500 m from the Ioannina Castle.
 The date of construction of this primitive building is uncertain, historians suggest early (slightly after 1617) or late seventeenth century.
 According to documents from 1670, the mosque then bore the name of its founder, Bali Kethuda.
 It was subsequently called the “Tsiekour mosque”, in reference to the surrounding district.

 Ali Pasha of Ioannina, the semi-autonomous ruler of the Epirus region at the turn of the 19th century, had seraglios built in the area of the mosque for his first two sons, Mukhtar and Veli.
 The latter, who was notably beylerbey of Rumelia and governor of the Morea, founded a religious institution there in a waqf dating to 1804.
-A large landowner, he had a new mosque, a madrasa, kitchens and ancillary buildings built, notably housing a library and a khan.
+A large landowner, he had a new mosque, a madrasa, kitchens and ancillary buildings built, including a library and a khan.

-Following the departure of Ottoman power in 1913 after Greece's annexation of Ioannina and the greater region of Epirus in the First Balkan War, the mosque became a barracks and its minaret was destroyed around 1930, before being seized by the Greek Ministry of Culture and Sports.
+Following the departure of Ottoman power in 1913 after Greece's annexation of Ioannina and the greater region of Epirus in the First Balkan War, the mosque became a barracks and its minaret was destroyed around 1930, before being seized by the Hellenic Ministry of Culture and Sports.
 The building was returned to the municipality of Ioannina and restored in 1978–1979 and 1983 by the 8th Ephorate of Byzantine Antiquities.
 The madrasa of the mosque housed the city's Museum of National Resistance, but it was removed in 2021, and when the building was scheduled for restoration under the auspices of the Municipality of Ioannina.